oracle/python-oracledb/doc/src/user_guide/connection_handling.rst

 token values.
 The JSON response needs to be parsed so that only the access token is written and stored in a file.
 You can save the value of ``access_token`` generated to a file and set ``TOKEN_LOCATION`` to the location of token file.
-See :ref:`oauthhandler` for an example of using the TokenHandlerOAuth class to generate and read tokens.
+See :ref:`TokenHandlerOAuth class <oauthhandler>` for an example of using this class to generate and read tokens.

 The Oracle Net parameters ``TOKEN_AUTH`` and ``TOKEN_LOCATION`` must be set when you are using the connection string syntax.
 Also, the ``PROTOCOL``